 This article provides a glimpse into five key aspects of blood banking:

 - risks involved for donors as well as recipients

-The Australian Red Cross Blood Service is an operating division of the Australian Red Cross Society (ARCS) and the national organisation responsible for the provision of quality blood products, tissues and related services to the Australian community.
+The Australian Red Cross Blood Service is a branch of the Australian Red Cross and the national organisation responsible for the provision of quality blood products, tissues and related services to the Australian community.